Exodromy: The homotopy theory of stratified spaces

 \subsection{The stratified Postnikov tower}

-In this subsection we investigate a Postnikov tower for stratified spaces.
-Importantly, the correct notion of `$ n $-truncatedness' is \textit{not} the notion of $ n $-truncatedness interntal to the \category $ \Str_{P} $ (in the sense of \cite[\HTTsubsec{5.5.6}]{HTT}), but rather corresponds to the categorical level of the stratified space.
+In this section we investigate a Postnikov tower for stratified spaces.
+Importantly, the correct notion of `$ n $-truncatedness' is \textit{not} the notion of $ n $-truncatedness interntal to the \category $ \Str_{P} $ (in the sense of \cite[\HTTsubsec{5.5.6}]{HTT}); rather it corresponds to the categorical level of the stratified space.\footnote{Recall that an $ n $-category is an $ n $-truncated object of $ \Cat_{\infty} $, but the converse is false.} For this, recall that we write $ \ho_n \colon \fromto{\Cat_{\infty}}{\Cat_{n}} $ for the left adjoint to the inclusion $ \Cat_{n} \subset \Cat_{\infty} $ \Cref{nul:nCat}.

 \begin{dfn} Let $P$ be a poset and $\Pi$ a $P$-stratified space.
-Then we obtain a tower of $P$-stratified spaces
+We call the tower of $P$-stratified spaces